goustoben/gousto-webclient/docs/decisions/0001-configuration.md

 ## Options

-1. ECS container build
+1. ECS build-time configuration
-    * Values injected via environment variables using service.yml
+    * Values injected into the CloudFormation templates, via Parameter Store and CloudFormation stack outputs
-    * Baked into the environment
+    * Baked into the deployment
     * Secure
     * Change only with new deployment
 3. ECS container run / Server Start